-The seventh in the Graphing Calculator / Technology series
+The eighth in the Graphing Calculator / Technology series

 Here are some hints for graphing Taylor polynomials using technology.
 (The illustrations are made using a TI-8x calculator.
 The ideas are the same on other graphing calculators; the syntax may be slightly different.)